ShinyRice/citpass/README.md

 - Storing each password in an encrypted file, where the file name is supposed to be the name of the service it's for.
 This means that anyone with read access to your filesystem can know at a glance which services you use.
-To anyone else, it's more of a nitpick rather than relevant metadata that needs to be hidden, mostly because you can name files whatever you want and then have some sort of index in physical paper that shows what each file corresponds to.
+To most other people, it's more of a nitpick rather than relevant metadata that needs to be hidden, mostly because you can name files whatever you want and then have some sort of index in physical paper that shows what each file corresponds to.
 But it seems the developer somewhat intends the file name to be the service name, so I wanted to try making something with